chrisatkin/chrisatkin.github.io/cv.markdown

 **Master of Science in Computer Science**

 With distinction (top 10% of class, U.S. equivalent: 4.0GPA).
 Specialism in computer systems (including distributed systems), software engineering and high-performance computing with work undertaken at [Edinburgh Parallel Computing Centre](http://www.epcc.ed.ac.uk), the UK's national centre for academic supercomputing.
 Recipient of Bathurst Educational Foundation Scholarship in 2012 and 2013.
+Thesis title: *Parallelism Detection using Dynamic Instrumentation in a Virtual Machine*

 <small>September 2012 to November 2013 in <img class="flag" src="assets/flag-united-kingdom.svg"> <img class="flag" src="assets/flag-scotland.svg"> Edinburgh, Scotland